Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 Exporting Tasks
 ===============
 You can export a task by right-clicking the appropriate row and selecting Export Selected or by using the Export Selected item on the Tasks menu.
 Tasks are exported in XML format.
-Only one task at a time may be exported.
+Multiple tasks may be exported by selecting more than one before selecting Export Selected.

 Saving your Task List